What BRCGS Auditors Really Look for in Insect Control Systems

 - Responsibilities for inspection and maintenance

-For pest control officers, accurate service records and site documentation are essential.
-For food safety managers, it demonstrates that insect control is integrated into the food safety management system, rather than being an ad hoc activity.
+For pest control officers, accurate service records are essential.
+For food safety managers, documentation demonstrates that insect control is embedded into the wider food safety management system - not treated as an isolated activity.

-ILTs should be explicitly referenced within the programme as part of the site’s pest control strategy.
+ILTs should be explicitly referenced as part of the site’s structured pest control strategy.

 2. Correct placement and suitability of insect light traps